SEG4105Group17/PersonalFoodLogApp/readme.txt

 For Developers:
 To run the app; Build the project in android studio and use an android emulator.
 After editing cloud functions (/functions/main.py); run command firebase deploy.
-To regenerate the APK, use the Build menu.
+To regenerate the APK, use the Build menu and then replace "AppBuild.apk"